TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/HistoricalRteTransformations/RteTransformationsInContentElements.rst

 that the text content of these types, 'Text' and 'Text & Images' is *traditionally* not meant to be filled up with HTML-codes.
-But more important is the fact that the content is usually (by the standard TypoScript content rendering used on the vast majority of TYPO3 websites!) parsed through a number of routines.
+But more important is the fact that the content is usually (by the standard `TypoScript`:pn: content rendering used on the vast majority of `TYPO3`:pn: websites!) parsed through a number of routines.

-In order to understand this, here is an outline of what typically happens with the content of the two Text-types when rendered by TypoScript for frontend display:
+In order to understand this, here is an outline of what typically happens with the content of the two Text-types when rendered by `TypoScript`:pn: for frontend display:

 #.
 All line breaks are converted to :code:`<br />` codes.